bedbad/justpyplot/README.md

-# PLOT IN NUMPY FAST
+# Plot Straight in Numpy, Fast

 Justpyplot plots given `values` to a given NumPy ndarray, adapting the plot scale and size to fit the input data.